-- 1. All residents in University of Louisville postgraduate training programs must have American Heart Association (AHA) Advanced Cardiac Life Support (ACLS) certification prior to beginning training in U of L medical and dental programs, except as noted: - a.
-Pediatric residents and fellows, with the exception of Child & Adolescent Psychiatry and Developmental-Behavioral Pediatrics, must obtain Pediatric Advanced Life Support (PALS) instead of ACLS. - b.
+- 1. Trainees in University of Louisville postgraduate training programs must have American Heart Association (AHA) Advanced Cardiac Life Support (ACLS)\ certification prior to beginning training in UofL GME sponsored programs, except as noted: - a.
+Pediatric residents and fellows must obtain Pediatric Advanced Life Support (PALS) instead of ACLS.
+Red Cross PALS certification is acceptable - b.
 Obstetrics & Gynecology residents, Pediatric residents, and Neonatology fellows must obtain certification in Neonatal Resuscitation Program (NRP). - c.
 Medicine-Pediatrics residents must obtain ACLS, PALS, and NRP. - d.
-Forensic Pathology and Clinical Chemistry fellows are exempt.
+Glasgow Family Medicine residents may obtain Red Cross ACLS certification in lieu of AHA - e.
+Exemptions: Forensic Pathology, Child & Adolescent Psychiatry, and Developmental-Behavioral Pediatrics fellows are exempt from this requirement.
+Any trainees in programs that do not require a medical or dental degree are also exempt.

-Students in ACLS courses are expected to be proficient in BLS skills.
+\Students in ACLS courses are expected to be proficient in BLS skills.
 Training Centers may require students to have a current BLS for Healthcare Providers card.

-It is recommended that both BLS and ACLS be obtained by new residents prior to their arrival in Louisville, if they have not been certified at their schools.
+It is recommended that both BLS and ACLS be obtained by new residents prior to their arrival in Louisville if they have not been certified at their schools.

 - 2. The expiration date for certifications must be no later than the program start date. - 3.
-A 30-day grace period may be permitted, but must be requested in advance from the Graduate Medical Education Office.
+A 30-day grace period may be permitted but must be requested in advance from the Graduate Medical Education Office.